Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Some of these include:

 One of the best ways to get a healthy puppy is to buy from a reputable puppy breeder.
-A good breeder will be open and honest with you about any problems and will take responsible care of their puppies.
+A good breeder will be open and honest with you about problems and take responsible care of their puppies.

 Children and other pets

 Corgis usually seem to love kids and get along with them well.
 However, that doesn’t mean you should leave a young child with a Corgi unsupervised.
-Even the nicest Corgi could get snappish if he gets his eyes poked or his tail pulled.
+Even the nicest Corgi could get snappish if he gets his eyes poked, or his tail pulled.

 Conclusion